wschaef/goes-architecture/architecture.md

     - **Real-time Monitoring**: Implementing real-time monitoring and analytics to track user engagement, playback quality, and system performance is crucial.
 Collecting, processing, and analyzing massive amounts of data in real time presents technical challenges.
     - **Quality of Experience (QoE) Measurement**: Accurately measuring and optimizing QoE, including factors like buffering, startup time, and video quality, across diverse user environments and network conditions requires sophisticated analytics tools and techniques.

+### Data volume estimation

+**Relevant Assumptions:**
+- **Content Library:** The company has about 10,000 hours of content in its content library of on-demand video and audio content, distributed as follows: 5% SD, 70% HD, and 25% 4K.
+Avarage bitrates - SD: 2 Mbps, HD: 5 Mbps, 4K: 15 Mbps -> 7,35 Mbps avarage bitrate

+**Data Volume (net):**  35 TB
+> 7,35 Mbps * 10000 hours * 3600 sec/hour : 8 bits/byte : 1.000.000 MB/TB = 33,075 TB

+**Data Volume (gross):** 150TB
+> net * 2 regions * 2 for ABR = 132,3 TB

 ### Design

 Some aspects are omitted in this diagram but can be reviewed in the description of the landing zone.

+For a scalable and resilient streaming platform, videos are initially uploaded to **Cloud Storage**.
+A **Pub/Sub** message triggers the **Transcoder API** to process the video into multiple formats and resolutions optimized for various devices. **Cloud Functions** manage the orchestration, handling tasks like updating metadata and triggering CDN cache invalidation.
+The processed videos are stored back in **Cloud Storage** and distributed globally via **Media CDN** for low-latency delivery. **Cloud Armor** acts as a protective layer, safeguarding against DDoS attacks and other threats, ensuring uninterrupted streaming experiences for users.

+The **Content Management Application** serves as a user interface and data management tool, storing and retrieving structured data related to content management within **Cloud SQL**.
+This data might include user information, content categories, workflows, publishing schedules, and other organizational elements.
+The application itself does not handle the storage or processing of actual content or its metadata.

+The **Streaming Application** is a multi platform frontend for consumers.

+> **Media CDN** fulfills all requirements on streaming
+> **Cloud Functions** and **Trancoder API** is a very cost effective solution

 ![Domain Streaming](img/DomainStreaming.drawio.svg)